oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/securing-the-rest-endpoint.md

 ### Objectives

-This module looks at some of the
+This module looks at some of the options for securing access to your ReST API.

 ### Prerequisites
 You should have completed the **Setting up the cluster and getting your services running in Kubernetes** module.